Malcolm Caldwell

 James Alexander Malcolm Caldwell (27 September 1931 – 23 December 1978) was a Scottish academic and a prolific Marxist writer.
 He was a consistent critic of American foreign policy, a campaigner for Asian communist and socialist movements and a supporter of the Khmer Rouge.
-Caldwell was murdered under mysterious circumstances a few hours after meeting Pol Pot in Cambodia.
+Caldwell was murdered a few hours after meeting Pol Pot in Cambodia, though who was responsible for the murder is still debated.

 Early life and career

 Malcolm Caldwell was born in Stirling, Scotland, the son of an architect.
-The family moved to Kirkcudbright where his father, Archibald Thomson Caldwell was appointed the County Architect for Kirkcudbrightshire; a post he held from 1950 until his early death in 1957.
-Malcolm was educated at Kirkcudbright Academy where he was Dux in 1949.
-He obtained degrees from University of Nottingham and University of Edinburgh.
+He was educated at Kirkcudbright Academy where he was Dux in 1949.
+He obtained degrees from the University of Nottingham and the University of Edinburgh.
 He completed two years' national service in the British army, becoming a sergeant in the Army Education Corps.
 In 1959 he joined the School of Oriental and African Studies at the University of London as a Research Fellow.
-Although he met with conservative opposition within the School, he remained on its faculty throughout his life.
+Although he was met with conservative opposition within the school, he remained on its faculty throughout his life.
 As well as being an academic, he was an energetic and committed radical political activist.
-He was chair of the UK Campaign for Nuclear Disarmament from 1968-1970.
+He was chair of the British Campaign for Nuclear Disarmament from 1968 to 1970.
 He was dedicated to criticising Western foreign policy and capitalist economics, paying particular attention to American policy.
 He was a founding editor of the Journal of Contemporary Asia, a journal concerned with revolutionary movements in Asia.
 In 1978 Caldwell was one of the Labour Party candidates in St Mary's ward in the local elections for the Bexley London Borough Council.